Advanced Capacity and Demand Management for European Network

 CADENZA aims at developing a detailed trajectory broker concept for the European network, incorporating advanced demand-capacity balancing mechanisms.
 It builds upon the findings of the 2019 Jane’s-ATC-Innovation-award-winning SESAR Exploratory Research project COCTA, as well as upon latest industry developments.
 The trajectory broker will balance capacity and demand through a coordinated capacity provision process and collaborative trajectory management (including a novel trajectory charging scheme).

 CADENZA covers all areas of capacity provision (en-route, terminal area, and airport) as well as all temporal levels (strategic, pre-tactical and tactical).
 Based on previous research we expect significant improvements in cost-efficiency as well as positive impacts on other key performance indicators, especially delays.
 The CADENZA concept will be thoroughly validated, using mathematical models and comprehensive real-world data.
 Sensitivity analysis will incorporate non-nominal conditions as well as different assumptions with respect to the overall air traffic management framework, e.g., different levels of flexibility in capacity provision.

-(11-11-2020) First meeting with the CADENZA expert panel – all 12 expert panel members from different stakeholder groups joined to discuss CADENZA’s research agenda
+On 27th January 2022, the CADENZA team held the third meeting with the CADENZA expert panel–the expert panel members from different stakeholder groups joined to discuss CADENZA’s research agenda.